crschmidt/cpp.ebikelibrary.org/content/buy-yours/abound/index.md

 images: ["/ebikes/abound.jpg"]
 ---

-Aventon is offering a strong Black Friday deal for those who buy directly, where they're including a bundle of accessories.
-If you're willing to build yourself, you may be better off buying directly from Aventon, you may be better off [going to them directly](https://www.aventon.com/products/abound-ebike?variant=42319517483203)
+Aventon is offering a strong Black Friday deal for those who buy directly, where they're including a bundle of accessories. **If you're willing to build yourself, you may be better off buying directly from Aventon, you may be better off [going to them directly](https://www.aventon.com/products/abound-ebike?variant=42319517483203).**

 <!--The Camberville E-Bike Lending Library has partnered with E-Bikes of New
 England to offer a discount on a package deal with accessories for the Aventon